Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 Hard Delete

-- Actually deletes the data
+- Actually removes the data

 - Simple and straightforward implementation